-Join J Chris Griffin for an in-depth discussion in this video Creating guitar sounds with the Line 6 devices, part of Up and Running with Reason 6.5.
+Join J Chris Griffin for an in-depth discussion in this video Creating guitar sounds with the Line 6 devices, part of Learning Reason 6.5.

 One of the many cool features of Reason is the way it handles and processes audio after recording.
 Anything can be done to the source audio after the fact--distortion, reverb, delay, you name it--and the original audio remains intact.
 This is especially cool when recording guitars and basses because the processing options remain open right through to mixdown.
 I have a song that I have been working on in my studio that needs some guitar.
 This is an actual in-progress production of mine and not something prepared for lynda.com.

 As a result, the exercise file you receive may be substantially different from the one I work with here, but the results will be the same.
 My friend David agreed to play some guitar on this track and helped demonstrate the power of Reason.
 He's playing a Gretsch Countryman, and I'll be running it through the included Line 6 POD Device in Reason.
 This is the exact same Line 6 product that is offered throughout the Line 6 range, only the amp and cabinet choices are more limited in this Reason version.
 If you own POD Farm or a POD XT device, connect it to Reason with a USB cable and all of the end choices available in those software packages will automatically show up in the Reason list.

 Let's give a quick listen to the bridge of this tune before David records the guitar part and see what it sounds like. (music playing) So, I'll have him play a couple of guitar parts over this.
 Let's see what happens.